GlitchSecure/website/_pages/legal/vendors.md

 published: true
 ---

 In addition to internal and self-hosted opensource software and tools, we use a variety of commercial third party providers to help facilitate our business operations.
-Any data shared with us may be transmitted or processed by third parties including but not limited to:
+Any data shared with us may be stored, transmitted, or processed by third parties including but not limited to:

 | Third-Party Provider | Purpose | Privacy Policy |